 - Avoid trunk twisting.

-- Use the incentive spirometer (IS) 4-5 times a day.
+- Use the incentive spirometer (IS) four to five times a day.

 - Each session, do 10 slow, deep breaths.
 Be sure to relax your shoulders.

 - Placing your hands (or cough pillow) over your chest incision, perform two or three strong coughs.

 - BMC also offers Breathing Exercise classes.